Hacker News

 Just my personal anecdotal evidence points me towards stellar academic success having a slight negative correlation with on-the-job performance.
 People who prefer building things with impact over citation rubber points usually don't survive in academia long enough for enduring a PhD.

-9 hours ago by currymj
+4 years ago by currymj

 your blog is very high quality and i've enjoyed it in the past (Metropolis-Hastings post especially).